Employment-Based Immigration Lawyer in San Francisco

 Helping Workers, Professionals, & Investors Obtain Green Cards

 Did you know that some employment opportunities may help you obtain a green card in the United States?
 Green card holders are lawful permanent residents, which means they can live and work here permanently.
 They can also sponsor certain family members for green cards, travel abroad, obtain a Social Security number and driver’s license, and eventually apply for U.S. citizenship.

-Call our employment-based immigration attorney in San Francisco at (415) 212-6817 or contact us online today.
+Call our employment-based immigration attorney in San Francisco at Harrison Law Office by dialing (415) 212-6817 or contact us online.
 We offer consultations and services in multiple languages for our non-English speaking clients.

 The exact process you use to obtain an employment-based green card depends on your category, location, and other factors.

 This area of immigration includes the following 5 preference categories:

 - First preference EB-1: for priority workers (multinational managers/executives, outstanding professors/researchers, or individuals with extraordinary abilities in the sciences, business, arts, education, or athletics).

 - Second preference EB-2: for professionals with advanced degrees or exceptional abilities (including those who have obtained a national interest waiver).